raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

   [qt.ul, qt.ur, qt.lr, qt.ll];
 ```

-And finally, our combine function reassembles the rotated regions into a POJO ("plain Old JavaScript Object"), rotating them in the process:
+And finally, our combine function reassembles the rotated regions into a POJO, rotating them in the process:

 ```javascript
 const regionsToRotatedQuadTree = ([ur, lr, ll, ul]) =>